Ab initio uncertainty quantification in scattering analysis of microscopy: Appendix A: Derivation for Section

 We next consider particles undergoing a mixture of the OU process and FBM.
-This model presents a generalized form of FBM or the continuous time random walk \cite{metzler2014anomalous}.
+This model presents a generalized form of FBM and it has the same form of MSD as the NCTRW \cite{metzler2014anomalous}.
 This extension is suitable for describing scenarios where the particles are confined within cages and exhibit waiting times distributed according to power laws.
 Here, the process can be simulated through a summation of a mutually independent FBM and an OU process.
 The update of the particles' position follows

 where $u_{m,l}(t)$ is a FBM process in the $l$th direction with MSD $\sigma^2_1\Delta t^{\alpha}/2$, and $v_{i,l}(t)$ stands for an independent OU process in the $l$th direction with MSD $\sigma^2_2(1-\rho^{\Delta t})/2$.
 Since particles move isotropically in a 2D space, and the two processes are independent, the MSD is $\sigma^2_{1}\Delta t^{\alpha}+\sigma_{2}^2(1-\rho^{\Delta t})$.